junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean/Sam find Metatron, ask for his help.
 Metatron doesn't care about trials or Heaven/Hell, refuses to help.
 Instead, he's been reading all spn books by Chuck "Carver Edlund" and intrigued by destiel subplot.
 He tricks Dean into saying "I swear on Castiel's name" ("Do you still believe in love? then swear on the person you love the most to prove you still know what love is" Dean's threatened because he's desperate to save Sam. want to swear on Sam but Metatron points out he's lying to himself because that's responsibility, so Dean has to say "I swear on Castiel's name"), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power and becomes human; and the curse can't be reversed or interfered by angel power, if Dean tries, Dean dies.

 "Why are you even taking these weird anthropology classes in *Stanford*?
 Dude, I mean, it's Stanford!
-They gotta have more interesting classes or something."
-Dean walks into the only hotel in the Colorado town in the middle of mountains, still bickering with Sam.
+They gotta have more interesting classes, like -- game theory or something, I heard that's just a nice name for gambling."
+Dean walks into the only hotel in the Colorado town in the middle of mountains, still bickering with his younger brother.
+His voice echoes in the empty, dusty lobby.

-"Anthropology *is* an interesting class, and they have the best --" Sam counters, but whatever he got to say, it's disrupted by something he senses the moment they enter the hotel lobby.
-His hands reach up to hold his head, trying vainly to make the sudden migraine to ease.
+"Anthropology *is* an interesting class, and they have the best professor in the whole country!
+And admit it, this is our only shot figuring out the third trial without Kevin.
+But -- " Sam counters, but whatever he planned to say next, it's disrupted by the sharp ringing sound screaming at his ear.
+The moment he past the heavy wooden door and step into the hotel lobby, his hands shoot up to hold his head, trying vainly to make the sudden migraine to ease.
+The sound is splitting his head in two.

-"Did you hear that?" he squeezes his eyes and raises his voice, unsure if his voice can override the loud ringing tone in their surrounding.
+"Did you hear that?" he squeezes his eyes and raises his voice, unsure if his voice can override that loud ringing tone in their surrounding.

 "Hear what?"
 Dean turns around and watches him with worrying eyes.
-It's so quiet in this part of the world that he's even starting to suspect if anyone is still in this hotel.
+It's so quiet in this part of the world that he's even starting to suspect if anyone is still in this hotel, if ever, or in this part of Colorado just in general.
+They haven't met a single soul since they took the turn toward the sign pointing to the "Two Rivers Tribe" a few miles back.

-Sam covers his ears with his palms, but it does no help.
-His body shakes unsteadily in the dizziness caused by the head-drilling level sound.
+Sam covers his ears with his palms with stronger force, but it does no help.
+His body shakes unsteadily in the dizziness caused by the head-drilling level of the sound.
 He raises his voice even higher just to compensate.
 "Some really loud ringing sound, you really can't hear anything?"

 "You're scaring me, Sam.
 You sure it's not the fever talking?"
 Dean holds him in the elbows.
 Sam is swaying so bad that it looks like he can crash and pass out any minute now.
 "Screw the hotel, let's just get you lie down.
 The rooms gotta be all empty."

 They start walking past the front desk and moving down the long carpeted corridor.

 Sam's steps stumble even worse the minute they get to the area with an arrow sign pointing to the rooms.
-Dean has to hold all his weight around the shoulders, like supporting a drunk man.
+Dean has to hold all his weight around the shoulders, like supporting a drunk giant.

-"I -- I think it's like angel radio.
-The first two trials, they must've somehow changed my neuro setting or something, tuning me to the angel radio."
-Sam mumbles, giving up on covering his ears.
-His legs are as useless as jelly now, Dean has to practically haul him through the corridor.
+"I -- I think it sounds like angel radio.
+The first two trials, they must've somehow changed my neuro setting or brain signal reception, tuning me into the angel radio like a human antenna," Sam mumbles unclearly, giving up on covering his ears.
+He even tries to cock his head to listen more closely, wanting to figure out if he can make out some words.
+He stares at the direction the sound comes from -- the sky, the air, around him, everywhere.

+Dean squints at him uncertainly, increasingly worried.
+He can only make out about half what Sam just mumbled, but the way his eyes wander around, it reminds him of Anna back then.
+Back when she was still a scared little girl, tapping into the angel radio.

+"You can hear angels talking?"
+Dean takes his guess.

+"Correction, a broken human antenna," Sam answers with dismay, his eyes losing focus, his voice turning more like feverish gibberish.
+"Just screams.
+They talk really loud."
+Listening to the screeching sound makes Sam's head hurt so much that the edge of his vision starts turning black now.
+His legs are as useless as jelly.

+"I don't really know what you're talking about."
+Dean frowns, tapping the back of his hand on Sam's forehead, checking his temperature.
+"Jeez, you're burning up."

+Sam doesn't answer, just swaying harder like a man falling asleep standing.
+Dean has to practically haul him through the corridor, while using his elbow to try the doors.

 The first couple of rooms they tried are locked.

 By the fifth locked door, Dean loses his patience.
 "Why don't you just hang in there for a sec, I'll just pick the lock."

-"I think we should keep moving in this direction," Sam says instead.
+"I think we should keep moving in this direction," Sam says instead, turning more sober for a minute.

 "What?
 Why?
 Thought you can't even walk straight now."

 "I can't... but that's not the point, or maybe, it is.
 I mean --" Sam shakes his head hard, as if this could help him to focus.

 "You're not making any sense."
-Dean tries to reach for his lock-picking tools in his inner pocket, but Sam's elbow is blocking his way.
+Dean tries to reach for his lock-picking tools in his inner pocket, but Sam's gigantic figure with his jelly-like arms and elbows are blocking his way.

-"I mean I'm like a Metatron-EMF right now," Sam is finally focused enough to remember why they're here or what they're searching for.
+"I mean, I think I'm like an angel-EMF right now, and with some luck, I'm betting on the closest angel signal I picked up is Metatron," Sam is finally focused enough to remember why they're here or what they're searching for.
 "The closer we get, the louder my head beeps, I think."

 Dean pauses to stare at him.
-"Huh," he considers.
+"Huh," he considers with a small huff.
 "That's... sort of convenient."

-Sam huffs a short laugh.
 "Yeah, I just hope my brain won't explode or anything once we're close enough."

 "Right," Dean pockets his tools again and shifts to help Sam rebalance and start moving again.
 "Fingers crossed."